CD5L: Obesity

-Veterinary medicine

-Cat
+In cats

 A 2016 study attributed the high susceptibility of house cats to kidney disease to the inability of feline AIM protein to enter the urine.
 In cats—including domestic cats, lions, and tigers—AIM is very tightly bound to IgM pentamers in the bloodstream.
 This prevents its passage into the nephrons and impairs the clearance of dead cells following renal injury.
 In contrast, AIM in humans and mice dissociates from IgM under pathological conditions, enabling tissue repair.
 Mice genetically engineered to express feline AIM in place of their native CD5L exhibited increased mortality following acute kidney injury.
-Similar patterns have been reported in human patients with chronic kidney disease.
+Similar patterns have been reported in human patients with chronic kidney disease, in that AIM dissociation from pentameric IgM is positively correlated with prognosis after hemodialysis initiation.

 Two genotypes of feline AIM have been identified.
 The common variant encodes three SRCR domains, similar to other mammals, while a less frequent allele encodes four SRCR domains due to a duplication.
 Although this variant binds IgM with reduced affinity, it still fails to dissociate following kidney injury.

 A 2015 patent described the use of recombinant feline and murine AIM administered by injection in cats as an experimental treatment for kidney injury.

 Therapeutic strategies based on AIM, including injectable AIM and small molecules that promote its release from IgM, have been proposed for use in both cats and humans.
 In 2022, a commercial cat supplement branded as "AIM30" was released, claiming to enhance AIM activity via a proprietary "A-30" amino acid, reportedly developed with input from researchers involved in AIM studies.
-However, there is no evidence supporting the existence of such an amino acid in the scientific literature or among the product's listed ingredients.
+However, at the time there was no evidence supporting the existence of such an amino acid in the scientific literature or among the product's listed ingredients.
 Unverified claims of AIM injections undergoing clinical trials in cats also circulated in 2024.

+In February 2026, the Miyazaki group published a preliminary trial of intravenous recombinant AIM (rAIM) in cats with IRIS stage 3 CKD and elevated serum indoxyl sulfate.
+6 cats received mouse rAIM (rmAIM), 5 received feline rAIM (rfAIM), and 15 served as the control group.
+As 360 days 83% of the rmAIM group, 80% of the rfAIM group, and 20% of the control group survived.
+It was additionally found that none of the 9 cats with IS < 5 µg/mL in the separate observational group had died.